Stability and ribbon bases for the rank-selected homology of geometric lattices: Generalities regarding stability bounds and sharpness

-\begin{cor} If the sharp stability bound $k_P\max S - |S| + 1$ holds for $\beta_S(P_n)$ for every rank-set $S$, then the $\fS_n$-module of chains $\alpha_S(P_n)$ stabilizes sharply at $k_P\max S$. \end{cor} \begin{proof} This follows from the general formula~\eqref{alpha-definition}, applied to the sequence of posets $\{P_n\}$:
+In particular, for fixed $k\ge 2$, the function $f(S)=k \max S -|S|+1$ satisfies the above conditions. \end{cor} \begin{proof} Assume the sharp stability bound $f(S)$ holds for $\beta_S(P_n)$ for every $S$.
+Then the conclusion follows from the general formula~\eqref{alpha-definition}, applied to the sequence of posets $\{P_n\}$: